Synthetic Data Generation

 synthetic

-(manual and imported runs have their own tags)A unique tag to identify the date session (e.g.
+(manual and imported runs have their own tags)A unique tag to identify the data session (e.g.

 synthetic_session_12345